AVI50222 Diploma of Aviation (Commercial Pilot Licence - Aeroplane)

 - Operation, Performance & Flight Planning.

-To apply for enrolment in this course you will need the following;
+To enrol in this course you will need to complete the following:

-Immediately after interview stage successful applicants will be required to obtain the following:
+After the interview stage, successful applicants will be required to obtain the following:

 - An Aviation Reference Number (ARN)